-Eathorpe on River Leam cumulative effects with Brownsover on River Avon and River Severn at Site G change these prescribed flow requirements (set at Bewdley gauging station) but will require additional river regulation releases to maintain this prescribed flow.
+Eathorpe on River Learn cumulative effects with Brownsover on River Avon and River Severn at Site G

 These three drought permits/orders are all located in the Severn River Basin.
 The managed, regulated flow regime of the River Severn includes maintaining a prescribed flow (controlled by the Environment Agency) to the Severn Estuary to protect the European Marine Site.
-The drought permits/orders do not
+The drought permits/orders do not change these prescribed flow requirements (set at Bewdley gauging station) but will require additional river regulation releases to maintain this prescribed flow.